 Pros: This deck is open to anybody, not just to guests staying or dining at the Contemporary.

-Cons: This location is often used for private parties (like the Highway in the Sky Dine Around) which means some of the deck may not be available.
+Cons: This location is often used for private parties, which means some of the deck may not be available.

 Special Note: Disney Vacation Club (DVC) owners have access to the Top of the World Lounge at Bay Lake Tower for fireworks viewing.
 You must present your DVC Membership Card to gain access.
 Guests exclusively renting points (and are not owners) are not permitted to view fireworks from this location.

 It is important to note that there are blackout times when only DVC owners staying at Bay Lake Tower will have access to the lounge for fireworks viewing.
 These dates frequently include July 3 & 4 and December 30 & 31.